 Children’s ski clothing is a conundrum because it rarely fits for more than a couple of seasons.
 Yet children need the same comfort and warmth that adults do, so inexpensive clothing is not necessarily the best deal.

-Some clothing layers can be taken from the child’s winter play wardrobe, especially wool sweaters, fleece jackets, hats, and socks.
+Some clothing layers can be taken from the child’s winter play wardrobe, especially wool sweaters, ski jackets, hats, and socks (read our guide to why you should have specific sky socks).
 Just make sure that there is no cotton content, because cotton absorbs water and doesn’t wick, which can contribute to hypothermia.
 Long underwear should be made of polypropylene, Capilene, or some other wicking, nonabsorbent fabric.
 It’s not a bad idea to keep specialty ski equipment separated from everyday outdoor play clothes, if for no other reason than it can be found when needed.
 Ski gloves are generally much warmer and stiffer than everyday winter gloves.
 Don’t use everyday scarves for skiing: The ends can get caught in ski lift machinery.
 Instead, a balaclava or a neck tube are better choices for skiers.

 Saving Money on Children’s Ski Clothes